 MUNDA, Solomon Islands – The husband and wife team of Dr. Erhard Ruckstuhl and Dr. Chantal Ruckstuhl-Dekumbis began their planned two-year volunteer work at Helena Goldie Hospital in July.

-They brought with them much needed medical equipment, supplies and technology that they sourced from generous donors in Switzerland.
+They brought with them much needed medical equipment (face masks, three blood pressure monitors, one Accumed Pulse Oximeter and 20 first aid kits), supplies and technology that they sourced from generous donors in Switzerland.

 Chantal Ruckstuhl-Dekumbis is a paediatric physician who worked at several women’s and children’s hospitals in Switzerland.
 Her husband, Erhard Ruckstuhl, an internal medicine physician, has worked in several medical centres and for an ambulance service.
 Ruckstuhl also taught medicine at the University of Berne.

 In 2015, the doctors had visited Solomon Islands on the recommendation of Dr. Herman Oberly, a long-time friend, who was an orthopedic surgeon specialist at the National Referral Hospital during the 1990’s and early 2000’s.
 Mr. Oberly had suggested that the two doctors consider serving the community in the Western Province before they transition into retirement.

 Once they had taken the decision to volunteer at Helena Goldie Hospital, they began soliciting support for medical equipment to bring with them to Solomon Islands.
 In response to their requests, the Swiss army donated 60 hospital beds and a mobile, self-contained resuscitation container (mini operating theatre).
 Others also contributed like Dr. Erhard’s local ambulance service which donated a completely outfitted medical ambulance.
 Other donations included medical supplies, an electrocardiogram, portable ultrasound, spirometer, eye test computer and various surgical instruments.